1cbyc/image_classification/README.md

 i wont lie, this dataset is so large it's 2gb despite compressed to fit.
 ```
 7. i already fixed the whole data gathering, fucking 2gb worth of images to use. anyways, i want to write a script for preprocessing the images to help apply, resize and even normalize data augmentation
-8. so i did the function to preprocess the image identified to resize, and read and then return the image. i also did the function to handle data augmentation like the zoom range, horizontal flip, all those image adjustment features. so the data_augmentation() function is to return an ImageDataGenerator instance so as to perform realtime data
+8. so i did the function to preprocess the image identified to resize, and read and then return the image. i also did the function to handle data augmentation like the zoom range, horizontal flip, all those image adjustment features. so the data_augmentation() function is to return an ImageDataGenerator instance so as to perform realtime data augmentation while training the model
 9.